domingosdeeulariadumba/xplendid/README.md

 - 🤖 **AI-assisted recommendations**: get smart suggestions on test design, sample sizes, and metrics.
 - 📊 **Interactive visualizations**: instantly see how your variants perform.
-- ✔️ **Decision support**: understand whether your results are statistically significant.
+- ✔️ **Decision support**: understand whether your results are statistically and practically significant.

 ---